uuur86/wpoauth/README.md

-# wpoauth
+# WordPress Oauth Library
-OAuth API connector for wordpress
+OAuth API connector for your WordPress plugin or theme projects